Type of Internet Connection/Access Method

 • Dial-up is rare now and hence less used.

-• It was consider as the first widely used method for internet access.
+• It was considered the first widely used method for internet access.

-• For a dial-up connection, a dial-up modem is required and the user must dial a telephone number to connect with Internet Service Provider (ISP) through a telephone line, through the PSTN.
+• For a dial-up connection, a dial-up modem is required, and the user must dial a telephone number to connect with an Internet Service Provider (ISP) through a telephone line, through the PSTN.

-• Dial-up modems are slower than other connections.
+• Dial-up modems are slower than other connections due to modulation time, error correction time, and PSTN switching.

 • Dial-up modems are unable to use certain types of high-speed connection services, such as cable and DSL.